 Of course, this doesn't mean that you can just capture and share any old thing.

-8. Reels Usage Will Rise
+2. Reels Usage Will Rise

 Brands can leverage Instagram Reels in their marketing strategy in several ways.
 For starters, even if you're not going to create content on TikTok, it can pay off big to stay up to date on what's happening on the platform.
 You can then be one of the first creators to launch those trends on Instagram Reels.
 It's also helpful to ease into Instagram Reels through informational content.
 Create content on things you're already knowledgeable about and share that with your audience.

 The average Instagram user is looking to connect with real people whose lives look like their own — not celebrities.
 When looking for an Instagram influencer to represent your brand, consider all types of influencers.
 More and more nano and micro-influencers are being tapped for collaborations because of their connection with their audiences.
 While they might only have a couple of thousand followers, these influencers tend to have better engagement simply because it's easier for them to stay in touch with a few thousand people than hundreds of thousands.

-Instagram now also has a shopping section, so if you're interested in selling on Instagram, now's the time to get started.
+In the Instagram mobile app, Shoppable Posts show up in your feed with a little shopping bag in the lower-left corner, and you can tap the products to see more information about them.
+Instagram also has a shopping section, so if you're interested in selling on Instagram, now's the time to get started.

 Instagram Video is Instagram's video platform, combining IGTV and feed videos.
 For a while, from 2018, IGTV was Instagram's push into long-form video.
-However, IGTV never took off as a YouTube killer, and in late 2021 Instagram rebranded IGTV as "Instagram Video," merging it with the videos people share in their regular Instagram feed.
+However, IGTV never took off as a YouTube killer, and in late 2021 Instagram rebranded IGTV as "Instagram Video", merging it with the videos people share in their regular Instagram feed.

 With Instagram Video, creators have the option to use video editing software tools to make their video content pop.
 Though, as we mentioned earlier in this article, users are seeking a more authentic view of influencers and brands, so you'll probably want to opt for a mix of "candid" videos and those that have a more polished and produced look.